Varun-Mayilvaganan/AntiphishX/README.md

 ### AntiphishX
 A robust phishing detection framework that leverages advanced machine learning techniques, including adversarial training and multi-modal feature extraction.
 By analyzing diverse data sources such as URLs, HTML content, metadata, and user behavior, AntiPhishX uses GAN generated samples to avoid adversarial attacks.
+## Objective
+The main goal of this project is to develop a robust phishing website detection framework that can withstand adversarial attacks, particularly those generated using **Generative Adversarial Networks (GANs)**.
+By incorporating **adversarial training** and **multi-modal feature extraction** (URL analysis, HTML content inspection, and metadata interpretation), the project aims to improve the accuracy, reliability, and robustness of phishing detection systems, ensuring better protection against evolving cyber threats.
 ## Key Features

 1. **Adversarial Training**: